Ruben Östlund: 2014–present

 In 2014, his film Force Majeure was selected to compete in the Un Certain Regard section at the Cannes Film Festival, winning the Jury Prize.
 Sweden then submitted Force Majeure for the Academy Award for Best Foreign Language Film.
 After the Academy shortlisted but did not nominate it, Östlund released a humorous video of his response to the snub.
 In 2016, he was a member of the jury for the Un Certain Regard section at Cannes.

-In 2017, his film The Square, loosely inspired by some of his own experiences and art installation with Kalle Boman, competed at the Cannes Film Festival, where it ultimately won the Palme d'Or.
-Alissa Wilkinson of Vox described the film as "Burying self-referential allusions in the background and merrily poking viewers till they bruise, The Square at times feels more like longform performance art than a narrative film.
-It’s social satire by way of art-world comedy, and no woke participant is exempt from its barbs."
+In 2017, his film The Square, loosely inspired by some of his own experiences and art installation with Kalle Boman, won the Palme d'Or at the Cannes Film Festival.
+Alissa Wilkinson of Vox remarked that the film "at times feels more like longform performance art than a narrative film."

 In 2020, he received the King's medal in gold for significant contributions to Swedish film.

-His next project was Triangle of Sadness, a satirical film about the wealthy elite, winning his second Palme d'Or in 2022.
-On January 23, 2023, he won Best Director at the Guldbaggens gala for Triangle of Sadness.
-The film won five other nominations.
-In January of the same year, only a day after winning the Guldbaggengala, Triangle of Sadness received Academy Award nominations for Best Picture, Best Director, and Best Original Screenplay.
-He was the Jury president of the 2023 Cannes Film Festival.
+His next project was Triangle of Sadness, a satirical film about the wealthy elite, which won him his second Palme d'Or in 2022, Best Director at the Guldbaggens gala, and won five other nominations.
+Triangle of Sadness received Academy Award nominations for Best Picture, Best Director, and Best Original Screenplay.

+Östlund was the Jury president of the 2023 Cannes Film Festival.

 Personal life

-Östlund has been in a relationship with fashion photographer Sina Görcz since 2014 and has a son called Elias.
-He was previously married to his director colleague Andrea Östlund.
-They divorced in 2008 and have twin daughters, Alva and Hilda, together. Östlund was 28 when he became a father for the first time and was working on The Guitar Mongoloid, his first feature film.
+Östlund has been in a relationship since 2014 with fashion photographer Sina Görcz, with whom he has a son.
+Until their divorce in 2008, he was married to his director colleague Andrea Östlund.
+They had twin daughters, born when he was working on The Guitar Mongoloid at the age of 28.